 Coconut ELISA kit is designed for analysing quantitative levels of coconut in food samples (such as chocolate, cereals, ice-cream, cookies and sausage).
 This assay has a minimum analytical sensitivity limit of 0.4 ppm.

-The minimum detection sensitivity level of coconut using this coconut ELISA kit was 0.4 ppm.
-The standard assay range for this kit is 2.0 – 30.0 ppm.
+The minimum detection sensitivity level of coconut using current coconut ELISA kit was 0.4 ppm.
+The standard range for this assay is 2.0 – 30.0 ppm.

 - Immunochemical characterization of cocos nucifera pollen.
 J Allergy Clin Immunol.
 (1989) 84 (3): 378-85.
 Jaggi K.S., et al.